kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 ## The Brothers Chudnovsky

-[The Brothers Chudnovsky](https://en.wikipedia.org/wiki/Chudnovsky_brothers) [@chudnovsky-wiki,@preston-1993] embody in the popular imagination the archetypal digit hunters [@beautiful-geometry-2014] who are immersed in the quest for ever more digits of $\pi$.
+[The Brothers Chudnovsky](https://en.wikipedia.org/wiki/Chudnovsky_brothers) [@chudnovsky-wiki,@preston-1993] embody in the popular imagination the archetypal digit hunters [@beautiful-geometry-2014] who are immersed in the quest for ever more digits of $\pi$ [@blatner-1997].
 Mark that we do not $\pi$ to a hundred decimal places for any earthly or unearthly ^[Think outer space, astronomy, etc.] purpose.
 XXX references.

+## The Quest for Ever Greater Precision

+In 1560, $\pi$ was known only to 6 decimal places.
+By 1706, it had been computed to 100 decimal places.
+This jumped to 707 by 1874.
+In 1947, $\pi$ was known to 808 decimal places.
+The advent of computers meant that by 1957, the number of decimal places had grown to 10,000.
+By 1967, this number had climbed up to 500,000.
+In 1997, researchers in Japan computed $\pi$ to a mind-boggling 51.5 _billion_ decimal places [@banks-1999].

+One may wonder what drives this quest for ever greater precision.
+As we have already observed, it is not driven by practical need.
 Hunting for ever more digits of $\pi$ using ever more efficient algorithms that yield ever more decimal places has become a sport rather than a necessity.

-And at the vanguard are the Chudnovskys.
-They have used algorithms adapted from Ramanujan, as well as their own to relentlessly track down the umpteenth digit of $\pi$.
+Because $\pi$ is ultimately unknowable as a decimal number, it has a mystery to it.
+Each successive attempt to improve the precision to which it is known, is a quest to tame the untameable.

+But apart from aesthetic motives, the decimal expansion of $\pi$ may reveal new knowledge about number sequences, randomness, and how to generate random numbers.

 What mesmeric pull does $\pi$ have on human imagination and endeavour to inspire such single-minded and unremitting pursuit?
 What is the magic within $\pi$ that fuels such devotion and dedication?
 Is it beauty?
 Is it mystery?
 Or is it divinity?

 ## Pi, picture, and words